IceMetalPunk/TotemEssentials/README.md

 When a mob or player damages you while you have a Totem of Flamebody in your inventory, the Totem will take damage, and your attacker will catch on fire for 7 seconds.
 If they keep hitting you, they keep burning!
 It's like thorns, but with more charring.

+### Daunting Essence / Totem of Daunting
+Just hearing a creeper's hiss can make the bravest warrior turn and run.
+Therefore, essence reaped from a creeper should have the same effect, right?

+Using a Totem of Reaping will push away all mobs in range, using a bit of durability for each mob it pushes.
+This includes other players, too!
+Great for getting out of a crowded pinch.

 #### More to come...

 ## Progression Strategy